Share on your favorite

 Horse's Girth - A strap or band that goes around a horse's belly.

-Bright - Shining brightly and clearly.
+Bright - Shining with light.

 Splendid - Impressive and grand.